ghoomfrog/silili/vocabulary.md

 </dl>
 <br>

-You can use personal pronouns as isolated possessives after *aj*, as in:
+You can use personal pronouns as isolated possessives as in:

 <dl>
 	<dt>pus anta aj ana!